-Are you wondering how often you should bathe your baby or toddler? (how often should you bath baby or toddler) If so, don’t feel silly!
+Are you wondering how often you should bathe your baby or toddler? (how often should you bathe baby or toddler) If so, don’t feel silly!
 A lot of parents find themselves googling questions about parenthood that, once upon a time, would have seemed to have obvious answers.
-And, as it turns out, there are plenty of opinions about many baths our young children should receive each week.
+And, as it turns out, there are plenty of opinions about how many baths our young children should receive each week.

 Why bathing is good

 Let’s face it: kids can get dirty by just existing.
 Between the occasional spit up from an infant to a toddler deciding to mash food all over his chest, it’s no surprise that kids need baths to remain clean and smelling fresh.
 But bathing does more than promote good hygiene.

 Bonding: Creating and maintaining a bond with your child is vital to their development.
 If you’re a mom to a biological child, you have a head start on fostering the parent-child relationship.

 If you have adopted, used a surrogate, or are a proud papa, bath time is a great time to develop your parental bond further.
 Talking while you wash, gentle massages and plenty of eye contact are all perfect bath time activities.

 Skin checks: Babies can be prone to an array of skin issues, such as eczema, allergies, and diaper rash.
 It’s essential to regularly check your little one for any signs of these ailments, and bathtime provides the perfect opportunity to give that baby skin a thorough once over.

 The World Health Organisation currently recommends that caregivers wait at least 6 hours, but preferably 24 hours, before bathing a newborn.